RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     | **Name** | *Road Saddle* |
     | **Price** | *$45.99* |

-    > Note: At this point in time, these values should not have been changed since you have created the item.
+    >**Note**: At this point in time, these values should not have been changed since you have created the item.
 You will change these values in this exercise.

 1. Close your web browser window or tab.